 Mold Addendum

-Our professionally-drafted mold addendum template provides essential legal protection for landlords while establishing clear prevention and remediation procedures that protect both property owners and tenants.
-Mold-related damages can cost property owners tens of thousands of dollars in remediation, legal fees, and property damage, making proper documentation crucial for financial protection.
+Our professionally-drafted mold addendum template provides essential legal protection for landlords.
+It establishes clear prevention and remediation procedures that protect both property owners and tenants.

-This customizable mold addendum addresses disclosure requirements, prevention responsibilities, cost allocation, and professional remediation standards that courts recognize and enforce.
-Smart landlords use mold addendums to prevent disputes, ensure compliance with evolving mold regulations, and create clear accountability that protects their investment while maintaining healthy living environments for tenants.
+Smart landlords use mold addendums to prevent disputes.
+They ensure compliance with evolving mold regulations.
+They also create clear accountability that protects their investment while maintaining healthy living environments for tenants.

 Why Mold Addendums Are Essential for Landlords in 2025